AntonyFrackowiak/Warp_drive/README.md

 Master's Degree in Cosmology at Claude Bernard University Lyon 1.

 **Alcubierre**
-This project is part of a Master's 2 degree internship focused on modeling the Alcubierre warp bubble — a theoretical model of faster-than-light propulsion in general relativity.
+Modelisation of the Alcubierre warp bubble — a theoretical model of faster-than-light propulsion in general relativity.

 ## Table of Contents